teodorlu/pandocir/README.md

 ```

 Replace `"GIT SHA"` with the version you want.
-If you don't want to do this by hand, consider using [Neil].
+If you don't want to copy Git SHAs by hand, consider using [Neil].

     neil dep add io.github.teodorlu/pandocir